ioos/bio_mobilization_workshop/_episodes/03-data-cleaning.md

 > ## Tip
 > Focus on getting your package of choice to read the dates appropriately.
 While you can use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression)
 > to replace and substitute strings to align with the ISO convention, it's typically more reusable and saves you time
-> if you work in your package pf choice to translate the dates.
+> if you work in your package of choice to translate the dates.
 {: .callout}

 > ## Examples